bcrist/microbe/readme.md

     const Writer // usually std.io.Writer(..., WriteError, ...)
     fn writer(*Self) Writer

-    const WriteErrorNonBlocking
+    const Write_Error_Nonblocking
     const WriterNonBlocking
     fn writerNonBlocking(*Self) WriterNonBlocking

-The `ReadErrorNonBlocking` and `WriteErrorNonBlocking` should generally match include everything from the blocking variants, as well as `error.WouldBlock`, which is returned when the buffer is empty/full and no more data can be read or written.
-Ideally, when reading or writing multiple words, either the entire operation succeeds, or it has no effect if `WouldBlock` is returned, except for functions that give feedback on how much work they accomplished (e.g. `Writer.write`).
+The `Read_Error_Nonblocking` and `Write_Error_Nonblocking` should generally match include everything from the blocking variants, as well as `error.Would_Block`, which is returned when the buffer is empty/full and no more data can be read or written.
+Ideally, when reading or writing multiple words, either the entire operation succeeds, or it has no effect if `Would_Block` is returned, except for functions that give feedback on how much work they accomplished (e.g. `Writer.write`).
 This precludes the use of `std.io.Reader`/`Writer` for the non-blocking variants.

 Some implementations may require additional functions, e.g. to handle interrupts.